 Management graduate programs

 Many bachelor’s program alumni go on to pursue their graduate degrees in business.
-UAA offers several master’s degree programs to prepare you for leadership in business:
+UAA offers several master’s degree programs to prepare you for leadership and executive positions in business:

 - Master of Business Administration (M.B.A.)